ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster config`
 {: #cs_cluster_config}

-After logging in, download Kubernetes configuration data and certificates to connect to your cluster and run `kubectl` commands.
-The files are downloaded to `user_home_directory/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>`.
+After logging in to {{site.data.keyword.cloud_notm}}, download the Kubernetes configuration data and certificates as a `kubeconfig` file to your local machine so that you can connect to your cluster and run `kubectl` commands.
 {: shortdesc}

-In [CLI plug-in version 1.0](#cs_beta), `cluster config` appends the new `kubeconfig` file to your existing `kubeconfig` file in `~/.kube/config` or the [first file that is set by the `KUBECONFIG` environment variable](/docs/containers?topic=containers-cs_cli_install#cli_temp_kubeconfig).
+The `kubeconfig` file is merged to your existing `kubeconfig` file in `~/.kube/config` or to the first file that is set by the `KUBECONFIG` environment variable in your terminal session.
 After you run `ibmcloud ks cluster config`, you can interact with your cluster immediately, and quickly [change the context to other clusters in the Kubernetes context](/docs/containers?topic=containers-cs_cli_install#cli_config_multiple).

-Note that any pre-existing `kubeconfig` files are not merged automatically.</br></br>Version 1.0 of the CLI plug-in was released on 16 March 2020.
-In version 1.0, the permanent behavior changes to this command are not backwards compatible.
-To maintain all CLI functionality, update and test any automation now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
+{{site.data.keyword.containerlong_notm}} plug-in CLI versions 0.4 and earlier are deprecated or unsupported.
+In these earlier versions, the `cluster config` command downloaded the `kubeconfig` file to `user_home_directory/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>`.
+With the relase of version 1.0 on 16 March 2020, the `cluster config` behavior changes permanently and is not backwards compatible.
+To maintain CLI functionality, update and test any automation that you built with earlier CLI versions now by checking out the [`ibmcloud ks script update` command](#script_update) and setting your `IKS_BETA_VERSION` environment variable to `1.0`.
 After you update your scripts, update your CLI to version `1.0` of the plug-in.
+If you still need a separate `kubeconfig` file per cluster instead of the new merged `kubeconfig` file behavior, see [Creating a temporary `kubeconfig` file](/docs/containers?topic=containers-cs_cli_install#cli_temp_kubeconfig).
-{: important}
+{: deprecated}

 ```
 ibmcloud ks cluster config --cluster CLUSTER [--admin] [--export] [--network] [--powershell] [--skip-rbac] [-s] [--yaml]